adrianlarion/simple-awk/README.md

 ```
 * will output:
 ` Run Shadowfax.
 Show us the meaning of haste.`
 * first arg is the regex to search for.
 Second is the replacement string.
 Third is a flag.
 It can be "g" for global or an integer.
-If it's "g" it replaces all occurences of regex in mystring.
-If it's for example 2 it will replace only the second occurence of regex.
+If it's "g" it replaces all occurrences of regex in mystring.
+If it's for example 2 it will replace only the second occurrence of regex.
 The last arg is the target string (where to do search & replace)
 * gensub will return a new string, leaving the original intact.
 * If you look at it you'll notice that it's similar to sed's substitute: `s/[Hh]ali/Shadow/g`
 * If the last (target) string not supplied, use $0 (the current record)